 - Check that the forgot password page has valid fields per requirement (email text box, send button, etc.).

-- Check when the user enters the valid email id and clicks on the send button.
+- Check when the user enters the valid email id and clicks the send button.

-- Check the forgot password functionality when the user enters the wrong email id and clicks on send button.
+- Check the forgot password functionality when the user enters the wrong email ID and clicks the send button.

-- Check the forgot password functionality when the user enters a valid email id and clicks on send button; then, a forgot password link is received on entered email id or not.
+- Check the forgot password functionality when the user enters a valid email ID and clicks on the send button; a forgot password link is received on the entered email ID or not.